 The Bitch finally goes silent just as Marilyn announces that my next patient is here.
 A few moments later… “Monica, it’s good to see you.
 Come in and sit down.
 Where would you like to start today?”

 Good grief!
 My car is spotless!
 And beautiful!
 It almost looks better than when I bought it!
 Good job, Mr. Robinson!
 Chuck and I run up to my apartment so that I can grab some things before I head to Christian’s—a couple of outfits, tops and bottoms; a dress; several changes of underwear and bras, a few pairs of stockings with garter suspenders and a couple pairs of shoes.
 I’ll leave everything in my bag so that I don’t scare the man half to death.
 His blue Anderson Sheppard pinstripe suit lay in the chair where I left it last night.
 I think I’ll leave it there.
 I like it there.
 I pick up his shirt and inhale—it smells divine, like Christian.
-All of a sudden, I need to be near my man in the worst way.
+Suddenly, I need to be near my man in the worst way.
 I reach in my dresser drawer for My Boo.
 I pull the magazine out and release the slide to pop out the round in the chamber.
 I load the loose round back into the magazine and relock the slide.
 Putting the Glock and the magazine in my purse, I grab my makeup kit and a couple of ponytail holders just in case and Chuck and I are off.

 “I want to drive, Chuck.
 Will you follow me?”